College can be daunting!

-When I started looking at schools, the first thing I noticed was the prices.
-I really wanted to avoid loans because I’ve heard horror stories about how much people have to pay back in interest.
+When I started looking at schools, the first thing I noticed was the cost.
+I really wanted to avoid loans because I’d heard horror stories about how much people end up paying back in interest.

 Table of Contents